 Dealing with uncertainty, complexity and ambiguity in the workplace has become the uncomfortable norm for many of us today, and continuing to perform at our best can be especially challenging in this environment.

-In this blog, we catch up with one of our consultants, Jenna Woolven, who explores the parallels of dealing with uncertainty, complexity and ambiguity in elite sport and business and the lessons she’s learned about maintaining high performance in challenging environments.
+In this blog, we explore the parallels of dealing with uncertainty, complexity and ambiguity in elite sport and business and the lessons learned about maintaining high performance in challenging environments.

 Don’t forget to be a team player